jsmyth1423/ga-project-1/readme.md

   Areas which I had not considered took much longer, in part due to complexity but also not having any direction to work towards.

 2. Expectations are hard to gauge when you're starting out:
   I was unsure of how much I would be able to get done if much at all within the 1 week period, having the stretch goals was useful as I allowed myself to work through   the main project quickly in order to try and implement them, which was a relief as I just about got my initial goals done, stretch aside.
-As projects have come and     gone I still find it difficult to gauge how long it will take when working in a new area.
+As projects have come and     gone I still find it difficult to gauge how long it will take when working with freshly learned material and new tools.
 ---

 ## Ideals